Hepatitis Viruses Important Notes

 Pathogenicity of Hepatitis B Virus:

-• Virus is highly infectious and even minute quantity of carrier sera can transmit the infection
+- The virus is highly infectious and even a minute quantity of carrier sera can transmit the infection

 Hepatitis B Virus Clinical Features: